KarimOsmanGH/Forest-Impact-Simulator/README.md

 Age 50+: 85% of mature rate (very old trees)
 ```

-**Note**: Clear-cutting mode calculates immediate carbon release as the tree's current annual sequestration rate (representing carbon released when the tree is cut down) plus lost future sequestration (carbon that would have been absorbed over the simulation period).
-This provides realistic emission estimates based on the actual age of trees being removed.
+**Note**: Clear-cutting mode calculates immediate carbon release as the total carbon stored in the tree over its lifetime (representing all carbon released when the tree is cut down) plus lost future sequestration (carbon that would have been absorbed over the simulation period).
+This provides realistic emission estimates based on the actual age and carbon storage of trees being removed.

 ### **Environmental Impact Calculations**